szermatt/mistty/docs/source/index.rst

 MisTTY feels very much like comint mode: you can move around freely and run any Emacs command you want - until you press TAB and end up with the native completion or notice the shell autosuggestions.
-With MisTTY have access to both Emacs and the shell commands and editing tools.
+With MisTTY you have access to both Emacs and the shell commands and editing tools.

 Additionally, commands that take over the :ref:`entire screen<fullscreen>`, such as :command:`less` or :command:`vi` also